brandonbloom/eclj/README.md

 The majority of special forms are implemented.

-Notably, forms related to classes delegate to clojure.core/eval:
+The notable exceptions are forms related to classes:
 `deftype`, `reify`, `defprotocol`, etc.

 ## Usage

-The only public API is `eclj.eval/eval`; works just like `clojure.core/eval`.
+The only public API is `eclj.core/eval`; works just like `clojure.core/eval`.

 ## License